Coronavirus in Scotland: Restrictions update announcement from Nicola Sturgeon, when will she speak, how can you watch?

 Nicola Sturgeon announced last week that the city of Glasgow and Moray will both be remaining in level three due to higher case numbers.

-She added that she would review this position after one week, so residents are optimistic on hearing the Government’s position on Friday.
+She added that she would review this position after one week, so residents are optimistic of hearing the Government’s position on Friday.

+Deputy First Minister John Swinney announced on Tuesday that alongside a review tomorrow of whether or not Glasgow and Moray will be able to leave local restrictions, there will also be a review of whether any other areas will have restrictions tightened.

+He said: “The First Minister committed to review the situation again at the end of this week, and this will include a review of any further areas where concerns emerge, and the formulation of an appropriate response to any such developments.”

 Where can I watch it?